TorahBibleCodes/TorahBibleCodes/README.md

 Converting words to gamatria and extending to infinite as a sequence

-## XGboost pattern (XG-ELS, search for unprobable patterns basen on linear regresions
+## XGboost pattern (XG-ELS, search for unprobable patterns based on linear regresions

 - Convert word to gematria sequence , extend sequence with xgboost prediction until user selection number of loops, sum sequence, search for ELS